Agreeing adjustments

 All individuals are legally recognised as adults from their 18th birthday onwards.

 Regardless of any additional need or disability, upon reaching their 18th birthday, a youth member is legally recognised as an adult.
 They can't remain in the Squirrel, Beaver, Cub or Scout sections, or in an Explorer Unit.
-All members aged 18 and over should either become members of Scout Network or have adult appointments.
+All members aged 18 and over should either become members of Scout Network or have adult volunteer roles.

 This complies with The Scout Association's duty to safeguard the wellbeing of all our young people.